spookyfirehorse/raspberrypi-camera-stream/README.md

 ```

-# for all no realtime kernel spezial for pi 4 no audiodrifft
+# for all no realtime kernel spezial for pi 4 no audiodrifft libfdk

 ```bash
  nice -n -11 stdbuf -oL -eL rpicam-vid --denoise cdn_off -t 0 --width 1536 --height 864 --framerate 25 \